dvu4/CarND-Semantic-Segmentation/README.md

 # Semantic Segmentation
 ### Introduction
+Training segmentation networks, which paint each pixel of the image a different color, based on its class and use the segmented images to find free space on the road.

-In this project, you'll label the pixels of a road in images using a Fully Convolutional Network (FCN).
+Labelling the pixels of a road in images using a Fully Convolutional Network (FCN) with the FCN-8 architecture developed at Berkeley based on [Long et al.: Fully Convolutional Networks for Semantic Segmentation](CarND-Semantic-Segmentation/long_shelhamer_fcn.pdf).

 ### Setup
 ##### Frameworks and Packages